From £25,1057

 MPG & RUNNING COSTS

-Drivers have three specification levels to choose from: Griffin, GS and Ultimate.
-The price difference between the entry-level car and the top-spec model is around £10,000.
+Drivers have three specification levels to choose from: Design, GS and Ultimate.
+The price difference between the entry-level car and the top-spec model is around £3000.

-While entry-level cars offer decent value, the costs quickly rise above similarly specified rivals as you move up through the higher trim levels.
+While entry-level cars offer decent value, the costs can quickly rise above similarly specified rivals as you move up through the higher trim levels.

 VERDICT

-Vauxhall Mokka review parked
+Vauxhall Mokka verdict

 The driving experience sells a brave design effort just a little short.